Health & Wellness

 Here at Ergobaby, we take diversity, equity, and inclusion seriously.
 As part of our Corporate Responsibility, we want to make sure to create an environment where everyone can thrive.
 And as a woman founded business, we are all about supporting women in their endeavors whether it’s at home, in the workplace, or both!

 Our Women’s Leadership Club celebrates, uplifts, and inspires the work of women who make Ergobaby the wonderful place it is.
-Part of the Women’s Leadership Club goals is to bring in Women from outside organizations
+Part of the Women’s Leadership Club goals is to bring in Women from outside organizations to encourage and equip our team and Erin Erenburg is one of those women.

 Health & Wellness